muneer78/muneer78.github.io/_posts/2024-07-24-hard-lessons.md

 date: 2024-07-24
 ---

+I said to someone at work who told us about drinking at a work function:

-I feel that statement is hard fought wisdom, gained at great personal cost.
+> I feel that statement is hard fought wisdom, gained at great personal cost.